-SONY SIRC uses a 38~40KHz carrier signal and then the data according the the pattern of this protocol is combined with this carrier signal.
-A IR LED works as the transmitter.
+SONY SIRC uses a 38~40KHz carrier signal and then the data according to the pattern of this protocol is combined with this carrier signal.
+An IR LED works as the transmitter.

 The modulated signal for SIRC protocol:

-In this way the command and address is sent through the IR transmitter (IR LED).
-As modulation is used, a single battery can last long time and long distance can be achieved.
+In this way, the command and address are sent through the IR transmitter (IR LED).
+As modulation is used, a single battery can last a long time and a long distance can be achieved.

-The table below shows the commands and address of different SONY SIRC temores:
+The table below shows the commands and addresses of different SONY SIRC Remotes:

 |LASER Disk||6||Digit 3||2|